-When high net worht investors buy Gold Eagle coins in bulk allotments of 500 oz, Amercian Gold Eagle Coins arrive in red colored US Mint cases (i.e. often also nicknamed ‘Monster Boxes’).
+When high net worth investors buy Gold Eagle coins in bulk allotments of 500 oz, American Gold Eagle Coins arrive in red-colored US Mint cases (i.e., often also nicknamed ‘Monster Boxes’).
 These US Mint Gold Eagle Coin cases weigh about 40 pounds in total when fully loaded.

-Below you can see them being produced at the US Mint’s West Point facility.
+Below you can see them getting produced at the US Mint’s West Point facility.

-If your gold bullion storage space is limited yet you are moving a large amount of capital into gold bullion, you might consider simply buying larger gold bullion bars over government issued gold coins as they take up about 50% less space without the involvement of mint coin cases, mint tubes, or coin protective acrylic coverings.
+If your gold bullion storage space is limited yet you are moving a large amount of capital into gold bullion, you might consider directly buying larger gold bullion bars over government-issued gold coins as they take up about 50% less space without the involvement of mint coin cases, mint tubes, or coin protective acrylic coverings.

-By its natural charteristics .999 fine gold bullion does not tarnish thus gold bullion bars could be the best option in tight gold storage space scenarios.
+By its natural characteristics, .999 fine gold bullion does not tarnish; thus gold bullion bars could be the best option in tight gold storage space scenarios.

 Now we will discuss some intelligent ways to store gold bullion safely for the long term.
 We will start with home gold storage options, ideas, and tactics for safety.

-Further along we will even discuss proven outside of home gold storage options with non-bank depositories, potential bank safe deposit boxes (with 3rd party insurance options), to even more aggressive tactics some might utilize in storing gold bullion in bulk at a cheap price outside one’s own property.
+Further along, we will even discuss proven outside of home gold storage options with non-bank depositories, potential bank safe deposit boxes (with 3rd party insurance options), to even more aggressive tactics some might utilize in storing gold bullion in bulk at a low price outside one’s property.

-To begin let’s start with what every gold bullion buyer should start with if they are indeed able to do so.
+To begin, let’s start with what every gold bullion buyer should do if they are indeed able to.